 The School is firmly committed to maintaining a safe and healthy working environment.
 All employees of the School are expected to be safety conscious on the job at all times.
 All unsafe conditions or hazards should be corrected immediately.
 Report all unsafe conditions or hazards to your supervisor or Executive Director immediately, even if you believe you have corrected the problem.
-If you suspect a concealed danger is present on School premises, or in a product, facility, piece of equipment, process, or business practice for which the School is responsible, bring it to the attention of your supervisor or Executive Director immediately.
-Supervisors should arrange for the correction of any unsafe condition or concealed danger immediately and immediately contact the Executive Director regarding the problem.
+If you suspect a concealed danger is present on School premises, or in a product, facility, piece of equipment, process, or business practice for which the School is responsible, bring it to the attention of your supervisor or Executive Director immediately contact the Executive Director regarding the problem.
 All workplace injuries and illnesses must be immediately reported to your supervisor and Human Resources.
 The School has in place a written Injuryand Illness Prevention Program as required by lawIt is located in the main office for review.